Cross-country skiing

 The skating style is a little faster than the classic style.
 The skis do not move in a fixed track, but are guided on a smooth and groomed snow surface.
 The sequence of skating movements is carried out sidewards - you push yourself sideways with your skis in order to glide forward.
 The use of cross-country ski poles also plays an important role when using this technique.
 A certain sense of balance and coordination skills are absolutely necessary because you stand only on one leg at all times.

 Getting started with cross-country skiing is child's play if you enlist a certified cross-country ski guide in Ötztal.
 Not only beginners can benefit from the know-how of a professional, courses for advanced learners continue to refine the correct sequence of movements.
-By the way: all cross-country ski trails within Ötztal are accessible.
+By the way: all cross-country ski trails within Ötztal are accessible for free.

 Thanks to the high altitude and the varied choice of cross-country ski trails in Ötztal, Tirol's longest side valley boasts ideal cross-country skiing conditions from early winter to late spring.
 Our up-to-date trail status informs you which Nordic trails are currently open.
 A complete overview of the entire range of cross-country ski trails in the valley also refers to the current status of the respective trails.
 Great advantage: all Nordic trails within the valley are accessible free of charge!